 I did just that.
 I also made the decision to get a better handle on our finances.
 I started to learn to manage money.
 It wasn’t an easy thing to do.
 Back then we had no internet.
 I couldn’t “Google” the best strategies and find resources that are available now.

 Nope.
 We had to learn on our own.
 It’s been an adventure, but over the years we’ve gone from constantly broke to retired in our ’50’s.

 I started teaching financial literacy in the ’90’s, kind of, sharing an investment spreadsheet that I had built.
 Officially I taught a section on financial literacy, at a local community college in 2013 and 2014.
 Heart surgery prompted my complete retirement, but I found that I still want to teach.
 Thus Towards Your Better Life (My original blog site), and now Money is not Taboo, were born.

 I want to share financial stuff that I’m learning and what other successful folks are practicing, hoping to help others get ahead earlier than I did.

 So, let the games begin.
 Let’s have fun.
-But, most of all Let’s Talk Financial Literacy.
+But, most of all Money is not Taboo, so Let’s Talk Financial Literacy.
 It’s important.
 If we’re not going to do it, who is?

 Until next time, Peace!